 We started our mill in 2013 with a ‘placed-based’ mission - to produce textiles for, and from, the American landscapes of industry in a responsible way.
-Restoring vintage machines and developing our material knowledge base, our goal was to produce the highest quality, small-batch and bespoke cloth, re-creating a truly American-Made identity in products reminiscent of the golden age of textiles.
+Through restoring vintage looms and other fabric making machines, and developing our material knowledge base of fibers and fabric, we continue to strive to produce the highest quality, small-batch and bespoke cloth with a truly American-Made identity.

 Image: Bowles Farming Co., Huston Textile Co., Kristy Weldon

 Restoring the biodiversity and health of local ecosystems is essential to life on our planet.
 We believe that textiles made from regeneratively produced fibers are the future, offering viable ways for us to mitigate the effects of climate change while enhancing agricultural productivity and community resilience - from the ground up.
 Standards developed by Fibershed, labeled Climate Beneficial™, provide a measurable way for farmers and ranchers to sequester carbon from our atmosphere through the production of fibers like cotton, hemp, flax and wool.
 When applied within a regional supply chain, these regenerative land practices create a “carbon sink” and the potential for carbon net-negative textile products.